 SLATS methodology

-Since the 1990s and until recently, the Queensland Government has monitored woody vegetation loss due to human-induced land clearing, applying a methodology that used Landsat satellite imagery and a combination of automated image classification, desktop analysis and field methods.
+Since the 1990s the Queensland Government has monitored woody vegetation loss due to human-induced land clearing.

-• approaches for estimating woody vegetation density (i.e. foliage projective cover) and the age of the woody vegetation (since its last major disturbance)
+• estimating woody vegetation density (i.e. foliage projective cover) and the age of the woody vegetation since it was last disturbed/cleared.

-For details about the current SLATS methodology, refer to Statewide Landcover and Trees Study – Methodology overview v1.2 (PDF, 1.1 MB) .
+For details about the current SLATS methodology, refer to Statewide Landcover and Trees Study – Methodology overview v1.3 (PDF, 1 MB).

 Peer-reviewed science

-The current SLATS methodology and program enhancements were the subject of a comprehensive independent peer review in 2021.
+The SLATS methodology was the subject of a comprehensive independent peer review in 2021.
 The review was led by CSIRO and included experts in remote sensing, ecology, and natural resource management.

 The review considered the science underpinning the program and its effectiveness in supporting environment and natural resource information requirements.
 It found that the methods were appropriate and consistent with best practice scientific reporting, and that the program would have ongoing impact for environmental and natural resource management in Queensland.